ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 Our approach to security is to leverage state-of-the-art industry standard protocols, ciphers and encryption suites following the recommendations from NIST and other related organizations.
 This gives us access to the latest work by the global security research community, rather than a limited in-house resource.
 We regularly verify the results of these efforts with code reviews, penetration exercises and other methods.

-## Remote firmware update

-Mbed OS offers a seamless integration with the Pelion Device Management Update Services, so you can update your device's application or version of Mbed OS.
-The Arm Mbed CLI development tool can build update payloads, generate their manifests and send them to your development device with two commands.
-If you want to update device groups, you can generate and upload your manifest and payload to the Device Management Portal and run a standard campaign from there.
-The Online Compiler also offers a quick integration for development flows.

-For more information, see our [technology page](../reference/firmware-update-in-mbed-os.html), the [Mbed CLI update flow](../tools/cli-update.html) or the [quick start through the Online Compiler](https://cloud.mbed.com/guides/pelion-firmware-update) (Note: you first need to [use the connecting quick guide to set up the original application](https://cloud.mbed.com/guides/connect-device-to-pelion)).

 ## Hardware

 Arm, its Partners and the Arm Mbed developer community work together to develop the Mbed OS project.
 This thriving ecosystem means that Mbed OS includes drivers for a lot of different hardware, so you can concentrate on clean and portable application code.